Martin-Reparaz/dispChange/README.md

 ## Layout rearranging script
 Depending on the vino versions and the platform you are using, sometimes despite the correct keyboard layout is being selected, in reality it doesnt match.
-For this purpose this script was created, by executing it using `./layout_rearrange.sh` it will change to the spanish layout.
+For this purpose this script was created, by executing it using `./layout_rearrange.sh` it will change to the us layout.

 ## Accessibility
 To be able to run these scripts from anywhere in your file system, run the following commands inside the dispChange directory: